isaiahbennett2/Chicago-green-space-final/data/metadata/Forestsmeta.md

-- `Title`: Title of data source
+- `Title`: Blocks2010
-- `Abstract`: Brief description of the data source
+- `Abstract`: census blocks from the 2010 Census for Chicago containing with demographic data joined from the P2
-- `Spatial Coverage`: Specify the geographic extent of your study.
-This may be a place name and link to a feature in a gazetteer like GeoNames or OpenStreetMap, or a well known text (WKT) representation of a bounding box.
-- `Spatial Resolution`: Specify the spatial resolution as a scale factor, description of the level of detail of each unit of observation (including administrative level of administrative areas), and/or or distance of a raster GRID size
+- `Spatial Coverage`: The city of Chicago, Illinois
+- `Spatial Resolution`: Block groups
-- `Spatial Reference System`: Specify the geographic or projected coordinate system for the study
+- `Spatial Reference System`: EPSG 6454
 - `Temporal Coverage`: Specify the temporal extent of your study---i.e. the range of time represented by the data observations.
-- `Temporal Resolution`: Specify the temporal resolution of your study---i.e. the duration of time for which each observation represents or the revisit period for repeated observations
-- `Lineage`: Describe and/or cite data sources and/or methodological steps taken or planned to create this data source, e.g.:
-  - sampling scheme, including spatial sampling
-  - target sample size and method for determining sample size
-  - stopping criteria for data collection and sampling (e.g. sample size, time elapsed)
-  - de-identification / anonymization
-  - experimental manipulation
+- `Temporal Resolution`: 2010
+- `Lineage`: Data was downloaded from Middlebury College Geog 120 Week 07 Lab which collected the data from Steven Manson, Jonathan Schroeder, David Van Riper, and Steven Ruggles.
+IPUMS National Historical
+Geographic Information System: Version 13.0 [Database].
+Minneapolis: University of Minnesota.
+2018. http://doi.org/10.18128/D050.V13.0.
-- `Distribution`: Describe who will make the data available and how?
+- `Distribution`: Data is available
 - `Constraints`: Legal constraints for *access* or *use* to protect *privacy* or *intellectual property rights*
 - `Data Quality`: State any planned quality assessment
+- `Variables`:

+-GEO.id	Id
+GEO.id2	Id2
+GEO.display-label	Geography
+D001	Total Population:
+D002	Hispanic or Latino
+D003	Not Hispanic or Latino:
+D004	Not Hispanic or Latino: - Population of one race:
+D005	Not Hispanic or Latino: - Population of one race: - White alone D006	Not Hispanic or Latino: - Population of one race: - Black or African American alone D007	Not Hispanic or Latino: - Population of one race: - American Indian and Alaska Native alone D008	Not Hispanic or Latino: - Population of one race: - Asian alone D009	Not Hispanic or Latino: - Population of one race: - Native Hawaiian and Other Pacific Islander alone D010	Not Hispanic or Latino: - Population of one race: - Some Other Race alone!

+-
-- `Variables`: For each variable, enter the following information.
+- For each variable, enter the following information.
 If you have two or more variables per data source, you may want to present this information in table form (shown below)
   - `Label`: variable name as used in the data or code
   - `Alias`: intuitive natural language name
   - `Definition`: Short description or definition of the variable.
 Include measurement units in description.